openedx-unsupported/devstack/docs/workflow.rst

           edx.devstack.lms                  | Starting development server at http://0.0.0.0:18000/
           edx.devstack.lms                  | Quit the server with CONTROL-C.

-      - If the logs show warning messages about missing tables or needed migrations, run ``make lms-migrate`` and then continue
+      - If the logs show warning messages about missing tables or needed migrations, run ``make dev.migrate.lms`` and then continue

       - If there are complaints about import failures, Python package requirements may have changed since the last disk image.
-Run ``make lms-shell`` and then ``make requirements`` from inside the shell, then restart the service with ``make lms-restart-devserver``.
+Run ``make lms-shell`` and then ``make requirements`` from inside the shell, then restart the service with ``make dev.restart-devserver.lms``.

 #.
 Your service should now be up and accessible, and you can develop in your IDA's repo.
 When you make changes on disk, a file watcher will restart the service in devstack.
 It may take a moment for the service to come back up with your changes.

-   - For some changes, this auto-restarting is insufficient, and you'll need to make a change from inside ``make lms-shell`` (such as ``make requirements`` or a migrations or other management command) and then run ``make lms-restart-devserver`` from the outside.
+   - For some changes, this auto-restarting is insufficient, and you'll need to make a change from inside ``make lms-shell`` (such as ``make requirements`` or a migrations or other management command) and then run ``make dev.restart-devserver.lms`` from the outside.
+Running ``make dev.restart-devserver.lms`` may also fix issues if the runserver command is not restarting automatically after code changes.

 #.
-When you're done, you can either run ``make lms-stop`` to shut down the service but leave the container intact (with requirements installations and other file changes preserved) or ``make lms-down`` to destroy the containers as well.
+When you're done, you can run ``make dev.stop.lms`` to shut down the service but leave the container intact (with requirements installations and other file changes preserved).

 Variations
 ----------